w3c/wcag-act-rules/content/rules/0ssw9k/proposed.md

 ## Background

 To ensure there is some element from which arrow keys can be used to control the scroll position, focus must be on or in a scrollable region.
 If scripts are used to prevent the keyboard events from reaching the scrollable region, this could still cause a keyboard accessibility issue.
 This must be tested separately.

+This rule only applies to elements who scroll content in the same document.
+Elements such as iframes that embed other documents may also be scrollable, but for them it is the embedded document that scrolls, not the content in the same document.
+Such scenarios are tested separately with rules such as [Iframe with negative tabindex has no interactive elements](https://act-rules.github.io/rules/akn7bn).

 ### Bibliography